-Annually, USAC shall identify to the Commission common findings from the audit and assessment programs.
+Annually, USAC shall identify to OMD common findings from the audit and assessment programs.
 USAC shall analyze those findings and develop a root-cause analysis and corrective action plan for each type of finding for each program.
 The purpose of this analysis and plan is to identify and recommend administrative and programmatic improvements to eliminate or reduce the improper payments identified in the audit and assessment programs.
-Working with the Office of Managing Director and other appropriate bureaus or offices, USAC shall implement such recommendations as appropriate.
+Working with OMD and other appropriate bureaus or offices, USAC shall implement such recommendations as appropriate.

-H. Information Technology (IT) Requirements
+H. Information Security and Privacy Requirements